-Thank you for participating in the 2014 Summer Swim Team.
-The Cook Creek Wahoos had an outstanding season and we look forward to seeing you again next year.
-We also welcome new members for the 2015 season.
+Thank you for your interest in the 2015 Summer Swim Team.
+The Cook Creek Wahoos had an outstanding season in 2014 and we look forward to seeing you for another year.
+We always welcome new members for the new season!

 Visit the Cook Creek Wahoos online.